 These questions and answers are intended to help you understand the issues associated with undergraduate academic integrity in your courses, your responsibilities, and the expectations of your instructors.

 Send additional questions to UGSintegrity@clemson.edu.

-I was accused of cheating and I didn't do it.
+I was accused of cheating.
 What happens now?

-My professor accused me of cheating, and now he/she won’t talk with me about it.
+My instructor accused me of cheating, and now won’t talk with me about it.
+Why is that?

 I always paraphrase stuff from my sources.
 Why am I being charged with plagiarism?